tmshkr/tmshkr.github.io/_posts/2018-11-25-responsive-design.md

 wooden frame, while CSS is the drywall and the paint.
 Like any good carpenter, one could spend years mastering just these two techniques to be able to create some truly amazing designs.
-With new HTML and CSS features continuing to be implemented, there is always something to learn, as new features gaining wider browser support.
+With new HTML and CSS features continuing to be implemented, there's always something to learn, as new features gain wider browser support.

 Flexbox and CSS grid are two more recent CSS features that I had shied away from before, due to the spotty browser support, but they are now [widely](https://caniuse.com/#feat=flexbox) [supported](https://caniuse.com/#feat=css-grid)